yeswework/fabrica-dev-kit/README.md

 # <img src="https://fabri.ca/_static/fdk3.png" width="424" height="100" alt="Fabrica Dev Kit for WordPress" title="Fabrica Dev Kit for WordPress">
 A toolkit for faster, smoother WordPress 5 development

 **NEW APRIL 2020!** Completely new architecture for the Gutenberg / Block era.
-No longer includes a default theme, nor any build process, but allows you to develop multiple resources – blocks, plugins and themes – simultaneously, each with its own Webpack configuration, building and deploying them altogether.
+Now allows you to develop multiple resources – blocks, plugins and themes – simultaneously, each with its own Webpack configuration, building and deploying them altogether.
+No longer includes a default theme as in previous versions, but a starter theme and block are available separately.

 * Super fast setup of project-specific local development servers using Docker
 * Master Webpack config allows you to develop multiple theme / plugin / block resources simultaneously